 Someone in my team has worked in the Games Industry.
-Can he/she still join my team?
+Can he/she/they still join my team?

-Yes, but they must meet the definition of ‘graduate’ as outlined on the Competition Information page.
+Yes, but they must meet the Team Criteria.

 Are we able to use contractors for development?

-Teams can use contractors during the competition.
-They would not be considered as core team members and it is up to the Tranzfuser team to have appropriate working agreements / contracts in place with contractors.
+Teams can use contractors to carry out a bespoke piece of work that is not production critical and only takes up a short time to complete.
+They would not be considered as core team members and are in addition to meeting the team number requirements.
+It is up to the team to have appropriate working agreements / contracts in place with contractors.
+Teams are wholly responsible for any costs or expenditure incurred by the contractor.
 Contractors must meet the competition criteria outlined for core team members.

-Will I retain the IP in my project?
+Will I retain the IP in my project after the competition?

 Yes.
 We never take ownership of IP.
-However for the duration of the competition we will hold your IP in trust to manage disputes.
+However, we will hold your IP in trust to manage any disputes for the duration of the competition.

 How will my application be assessed?

-Assessment will be made by UK Games Talent and Finance and the Local Hub Coordinator.
+Assessment will be made by the UK Games Talent and Finance team and the Local Hub to which you apply.

 We've been working on our concept already.
 Are we still able to apply?

 Whilst we don’t want to penalise teams for already having developed their idea / game, the selection process needs to be a fair for all participants.
-If you have been working on a concept for a long period of time this will be taken into consideration at judging level via your application.
+If you have been working on a concept for a long period of time this will be taken into consideration when assessing your application.
 You should demonstrate what you are going to achieve over the summer, how participating will contribute to the success of your game and how you are going to make use of your time effectively to develop what you have further.